(985) 893-5308

 Importance of Waste Management

-- Helps keep soil, air, and water cleaner
+• Organized waste handling helps keep soil, air, and water cleaner.

 Common Waste Disposal Methods

-- Composting organic matter reduces landfill use and creates useful byproducts
+• Composting organic matter can reduce landfill use and create useful soil material.

 Role of Recycling Programs

-- Reduces demand for raw materials like wood, metal, and oil
+• Recycling helps reduce demand for raw materials such as wood, metal, and oil.

 How Landfills Are Managed